161010

 TRAFFIC ENGINEERING AND SERVICES:

-Uses CADD software to create drawings; plots and drafts engineering/surveying drawings using personal computer and drafting software.
+Uses CADD software to create drawings; plots and drafts engineering/surveying drawings using drafting software.

 Conducts traffic counts, speed studies and general data collection; compiles and presents data in a workable format.